paoyingheng/linear-model-IgG1-ADDF19-Effect-Analysis/README.md

 This implies that there seems to be a significant (negative) effect of ADDF19 dose on IgG1 levels.

-## How to Navigate This Repository
+## How to navigate this repository
 - mice.RData: Contains the raw data used for the analysis.
 - analysis.R: R codes for detailed analysis and simulation study.